BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 end
 {% endhighlight %}

-This is the way how you can add the gosper glider pattern to the board with specified position.
+This is the way you can add the gosper glider pattern to the board with specified position.

 {% highlight elixir %}
 GameOfLife.Patterns.Guns.gosper_glider